Inch – Unit of Measurement Definition

 Portions of an inch are often represented either using decimal or fraction form.
 Inches are commonly divided into fractions of varying degrees of precision, including halves (1/2), quarters (1/4), eights (1/8), sixteenths (1/16), thirty-seconds (1/32), and sixty-fourths (1/64).

 When more precision is needed, they are expressed using decimal form.
-In fields such as machining, inches are commonly expressed in thousandths (thou) or ten-thousandths (tenths).
+In fields such as machining, inches are commonly expressed to accuracy in thousandths (thou) or ten-thousandths (tenths) of an inch.

 Inches are often measured using a ruler, yardstick, architects or carpenter’s rule, or a tape measure.